ramaanoFullStack/ramaanoFullStack/README.md

 # 👋

-I'm a Front-End Software Engineer, designer, audiofile, and forever a student based in the Johannesburg area.
-I'm interested in development, music, and building amazing front-ends online.
-I work on random projects in my free time!
+I am a Front-End Software Engineer, Designer, and an avid lover of music, continuously learning and based in Johannesburg.
+My passions are centered around development, music, and crafting exceptional front-end experiences on the web.
+I enjoy working on various personal projects during my free time.

 ## Welcome to my GitHub
 ### Platforms & Skills: